 The forum was comprised of thirteen student facilitators (including myself), students in several different courses on race and ethnicity, and members of Hope’s multicultural student organizations (MSOs).
 Students were asked to respond to three questions.
 After each question students changed tables, so every facilitator had a new group of students for each question.
 Between questions, facilitators would hang up their table’s poster with the group’s ideas.
 Students were then able to vote, using stickers, for their favorite ideas.

 Question 1: What cultural or procedural practices or policies promote flourishing at Hope?

 I had a fairly diverse group of students for this question – three Whites, 1 Hispanic, and 1 African international student.
 They ranged from first-year to senior, and they were all from different classes/MSOs.
 Students primarily discussed the importance of having open spaces to talk about diversity, religion, and sexuality.
 They also emphasized that being willing to discuss current events and issues is key.
-I found it interesting that many students had voted for ideas that mentioned (in some form or another) the many places (such as the Office of Multicultural Education), programs (the Phelps Scholars), and groups (HAPA, BSU, LSO, GRACES) on campus that promote conversations about these topics.
+I found it interesting that many students had voted for ideas that mentioned (in some form or another) the many places (such as the Center for Diversity and Inclusion), programs (the Phelps Scholars), and groups (HAPA, BSU, LSO, GRACES) on campus that promote conversations about these topics.